Promptless/promptless-docs/docs/core-concepts/triggers.md

 1. **Message Action**: Use the Promptless message shortcut on any Slack message to trigger documentation analysis
 2. **Mentions**: Tag Promptless in a channel to request documentation updates

+Once Promptless completes its analysis, it will send you a DM with detailed information about:
+- The suggested documentation changes
+- The reasoning behind each suggested change
+- Links to review and approve the changes

 Promptless regularly adds new trigger types.
 If you need a specific trigger that isn't currently supported, please contact us at [help@gopromptless.ai](mailto:help@gopromptless.ai).